Non-zero total correlation means non-zero quantum correlation: condition for zero super discord

 \textit{(g)$\ra$(a)}.
 By Eq. \eqref{ea:superDISCORD} and the concavity of von Neumann entropy, we have \bea D_w(\r) &=& \min_{ \{\p_0,\p_1\} } S_w (A|\{ P^B(x) \}) - S(A|B) \notag\\ &=& S(\r_A) - S(A|B) \notag\\ &\ge& \max_{ \{\p_0,\p_1\} } S_w (A|\{ P^B(x) \}) - S(A|B). \eea So the quantity $S_w (A|\{ P^B(x) \})$ is constant for any $\p_0,\p_1$.
 The equality in Eq. \eqref{ea:(g)ra(a)} holds if and only if $\r_{ A | P^B(x) }=\r_{ A | P^B(-x) }=\r_A$ for any $\p_0,\p_1$.
 By Eqs. \eqref{ea:APB(pm x)}, \eqref{ea:P(x)} and \eqref{ea:p0+p1}, we have $(I\ox\pi_k) \r (I\ox\pi_k)\propto\r_A$.
 This fact and Eq. \eqref{ea:discord} imply that $D(\r)=I(\r)$.
 So we have proved (g)$\ra$(f)$\ra$(b)$\ra$(a), where the last relation follows from Lemma \ref{le:C(rho)=0}.
 This completes the proof. \epf

-As a typical example, Theorem \ref{thm:zeroSUPERdiscord} implies that the maximally mixed state $\frac14 I\ox I$ has zero super discord.
-This observation has been included as a special case of \cite[Eq.
-19]{sp12}.
+As a typical example, Theorem \ref{thm:zeroSUPERdiscord} implies that the completely mixed state $\frac14 I\ox I$ has zero super discord.
+This observation has been included as a special case of \cite{sp12}.
 Note that the equivalence in Theorem \ref{thm:zeroSUPERdiscord} does not hold for states with zero discord, because such states may be not product states.

-Theorem \ref{thm:zeroSUPERdiscord} shows that super discord is ubiquitous in quantum system since that they vanish only on product state.
+Super discord with weak measurement has a nature analogue with Gaussian quantum discord [37] restricted to Gaussian measurements in the realm of continuous-variable (CV) systems, where the measurement class is larger than the class running over all local projective measurements.
+Recently, quantum discord with non-Gaussian measurements has been also studied [38].
+Theorem 1 tells us that weak measurement can reveal much correlation in the sense that super discord is always larger than quantum discord and vanishing only on product state.
+Therefore super discord is ubiquitous in quantum system.
+A natural and interesting question is that can Gaussian measurements or even non-Gaussian measurements also reveal much more quantum correlation than the sole projections?
+We propose it as an open question, as it may help us obtain a deep understanding of how the quantum correlation behaviors with regards to different measurement classes.

 It is widely accepted that mutual information contains both classical correlation and quantum correlation.
 However, they share the same vanishing condition with super discord.
 By Theorem \ref{thm:zeroSUPERdiscord}, we can also say that super discord is larger than normal discord generally, which makes that super discord really likely reveal much more quantum correlation than quantum discord.
 Another superiority of super discord is that their vanishing does \emph{not} rely on the specific side, although we have the measurement acting on ``left'' or ``right'' system.
 The reason is if ``left'' super discord is zero, then the state is a product state by Theorem \ref{thm:zeroSUPERdiscord}.
 So the ``right'' super discord must be also zero.
 As an application, we illustrate how super discord present in optimal assisted discrimination that different from normal discord in next section.